-- 1. The tenant has misrepresented any facts related to income or deductions from income; or - 2.
-The tenant has claimed zero income and has been verified to have cash or non-cash income; or charitable contributions; or - 3.
-The tenant's household composition has changed for allowable reasons (as described in VI.

-Ongoing Program Operations - Interim Changes in Income and Family Composition on page 48)
+- All Groups: The tenant has misrepresented any facts related to income or deductions from income; or - 2.
+Control & Excluded Groups Only: The tenant has claimed zero income and has been verified to have cash or non-cash income; or charitable contributions; or - The tenant's household composition has changed for allowable reasons (as described in Interim Changes in Income and Family Composition) and the rent increase is NOT as a result of an increase in income.

-Timing of Interim Rent Adjustments
+K. Timing of Interim Rent Adjustments Control and Excluded Groups

-- 1. Interim rent increases will be effective 30 days after the first of the month following the increase in income. - 2.
+- Interim rent increases will be effective 30 days after the first of the month following the increase in income. - 2.
 Decreases in the tenant rent will be effective the first of the month following the month a valid change was reported. - 3.
 If a family's rent is increased due to unreported income, overstated deductions, or unreported changes in household composition, the increase will be effective retroactive to the date when the rent should have increased. - 4.
 If the family's rent is decreased due to unreported change in income, understated deductions, or unreported changes in household composition, the decrease will be effective the first date of the month after completion of the re-certification.
 No retroactive rent decreases will be granted. - 5.
-Participants must report changes in income before the 15th of the month in order to have the decreased rent effective for the first of the following month. - 6.
-If paperwork to process the reduction is not received by the 15th of the month, the decreased rent may not be effective by the first of the following month, but the family will be credited retroactively because its request was timely. - 7.
+Participants must report changes in income before the $15^{\rm th}$ of the month in order to have the decreased rent effective for the first of the following month. - 6.
+If paperwork to process the reduction is not received by the 15th of the month, the decreased rent may not be effective by the first of the following month, but the family will be credited

+- retroactively because its request was timely. - 7.
 If the family causes delays in completing an interim re-certification, the Authority may terminate assistance. - 8.
 The owner and tenant will be sent a notification letter informing them of any change in Rent, Tenant Rent, and HAP, and the effective date of the changes. - 9.
 Interim re-certifications do not affect regularly scheduled re-certification effective dates.